Neural-Systems-at-UIO/nutil/docs/FAQ.rst

 To do this, you need the pixel width of your original images in "real life" terms, for example, pixel width = 0.4 um (this depends on the microscope settings and is usually provided by the scanner).
 You also need to know the resize factor that was used to downscale the images prior to segmentation, for example, 0.5.
 The pixel width in the downscaled images can be calculated as follows: original width / resize factor, for example, 0.4 / 0.5 = 0.8 um.
 To calculate the pixel scale of your downscaled images, square this number.
 This converts it to an area, for example, 0.8 x 0.8 = 0.64 um2.

-**The QUINT coordinate output does not match the Allen CCFv3 coordinate system.
+**The QUINT coordinates do not match the Allen CCFv3.
 What's going on?**
 ----------------------------------------------------------------------------------------------------

 This is true and is confusing.
 The coordinates from QuickNII and the QUINT workflow follow Right-Anterior-Superior orientation and are expressed in voxels.